HubRise/website/content/apps/orderline/en/opening-hours.md

   description: Manage and customise your establishment's opening hours on all connected ordering and delivery platforms through OrderLine.
 ---

-The **Opening Hours** page allows you to specify the times when your establishment is open for business on any connected ordering and delivery platforms supporting this feature.
-See [Platform Support](#platform-support) for more information.
+You can use OrderLine to manage opening hours of your online stores.
+It will work with online ordering solutions and food ordering and delivery platforms connected to your HubRise account that support this feature.
+Refer to your app documentation on the HubRise website [Apps page](/apps) to verify.

 To navigate to the Opening Hours page, select the **Opening Hours** tab located at the top of the screen.
 On mobile devices, select it in the burger menu.

-The interface provides a weekly schedule with options to specify time slots for each day.
+The user interface provides a weekly schedule with options to specify time slots for each day.

 ![Opening Hours Interface](./images/020-opening-hours.png)

 ## Manage Opening Hours

-For each day of the week, you can specify multiple time slots when your establishment is open:
+For each day of the week, you can specify multiple opening hour time slots for your store.
+A restaurant can, for instance, have three time slots within a day.
+It can be open early morning for breakfast from 6:00 to 10:00.
+Then again for lunch from 11:30 from 14:30.
+And later for diner from 19:00 to 23:30.

+Follow these steps to configure your time slots:

+- Click the **Add time slot** button.
+- Edit the time slot where prompted.
-- To add a time slot, click the **Add time slot** button.
+- Click the **Add time slot** button again to add a new time slot to the same day if needed.
+Make sure you have no time slot overlap.
-- To replicate the time slots to all remaining days of the week, use the **Copy to bottom** feature.
+- Start the process again for each day of the week or click  **Copy to bottom** to replicate time slots to all remaining days of the week.
-- To remove a time slot, click the trash bin icon next to it.
-The business is considered closed for any day where no time slot is defined.
+- To remove an erroneous time slot, click the trash bin icon next to it.
+- Remember to **Save**.

-- Ensure at least one time slot is defined for the week.
+The store is considered closed for days without any defined time slot.
+Ensure at least one time slot is defined for the week.

 ## Edit Time Slots